MykolaOdynets111/clicatel1/web_automation/touch/README.md

 ```
 ./gradlew -Dsuite=tie
 ```
-All available suites names also may be found in `touch/build.gradle` file in runTests task.
+All available suites names also may be found in `touch/build.gradle\runTests task`.

 * ### Remote run
 For running test in CI on Docker Selenium cluster in selenium grid add `-Dremote=true` to the run command.